ybao81/valetbike/README.md

 - Note: you should run that command when you are in the folder where you want to store the repo\
   (e.g. `/Users/<your_username>/Development`)

+### 3. Prepare the application

+- Enter the directory you just created: `cd valetbike`
+- Add `.tool-versions` to app directory to ensure the right ruby is always used: `asdf local ruby 3.1.2`
+- Install required gems with: `bundle install`

-### 3. Configure the database environment variables
+### 4. Configure the database environment variables

 - Add a file called `.env` to the valetbike root directory
 - Ensure that it includes the credentials you setup when installing MySQL: